itamarsalazar/cubdl/README.md

 This repository is for the IEEE 2020 International Ultrasonics Symposium [Challenge on Ultrasound Beamforming with Deep Learning](https://cubdl.jhu.edu/).
 Example python starter code is provided to demonstrate the input data format and the metrics.

+If you use this code, please cite the following two references:

+1. MAL Bell, J Huang, D Hyun, YC Eldar, R van Sloun, M Mischi, “Challenge on Ultrasound Beamforming with Deep Learning (CUBDL)”, Proceedings of the 2020 IEEE International Ultrasonics Symposium, 2020 [pdf]
+2. “Challenge on Ultrasound Beamforming with Deep Learning (CUBDL)”, IEEE Dataport, 2019.
+[Online].
+Available: http://dx.doi.org/10.21227/f0hn-8f92

+We are also planning to release updated CUBDL evaluation code and integrated CUBDL-related datasets with the publication of a journal paper.
+Stay tuned for more details!

 ## Input data format

 During testing, we will provide the user with an object describing the acquisition, as well as a pixel grid to be reconstructed.